HappyShadowCoder/FlaskPDFMerger/README.md

-# Flask PDF Merger
+# Flask PDF ToolKit

-A lightweight and user-friendly web application to seamlessly merge multiple PDF files into a single document.
-This project provides a clean and intuitive interface for PDF consolidation, making it perfect for personal or professional use.
+A lightweight and user-friendly web application to seamlessly merge multiple PDF files and convert HTML to PDF.
+This project provides a clean and intuitive interface, making it perfect for personal or professional use.
 ***

 ## 🚀 Live Deployment